Compare any two graphics cards:

 Display Specifications

-Memory Bandwidth: Memory bandwidth is the largest amount of information (in units of MB per second) that can be moved past the external memory interface within a second.
-The number is worked out by multiplying the bus width by the speed of its memory.
-If the card has DDR type RAM, it must be multiplied by 2 once again.
-If it uses DDR5, multiply by 4 instead.
-The higher the memory bandwidth, the better the card will be in general.
+Memory Bandwidth: Memory bandwidth is the largest amount of information (in units of MB per second) that can be transported past the external memory interface in one second.
+It is calculated by multiplying the bus width by the speed of its memory.
+If it uses DDR RAM, the result should be multiplied by 2 again.
+If it uses DDR5, multiply by ANOTHER 2x.
+The better the bandwidth is, the better the card will be in general.
 It especially helps with anti-aliasing, HDR and higher screen resolutions.
-Texel Rate: Texel rate is the maximum texture map elements (texels) that can be applied in one second.
-This number is worked out by multiplying the total number of texture units of the card by the core clock speed of the chip.
-The higher this number, the better the video card will be at texture filtering (anisotropic filtering - AF).
-It is measured in millions of texels in a second.
-Pixel Rate: Pixel rate is the maximum amount of pixels that the graphics chip can possibly record to its local memory per second - measured in millions of pixels per second.
-The figure is worked out by multiplying the number of Raster Operations Pipelines by the the core speed of the card.
-ROPs (Raster Operations Pipelines - also sometimes called Render Output Units) are responsible for filling the screen with pixels (the image).
-The actual pixel fill rate also depends on many other factors, most notably the memory bandwidth of the card - the lower the memory bandwidth is, the lower the potential to reach the maximum fill rate.
+Texel Rate: Texel rate is the maximum texture map elements (texels) that can be processed per second.
+This is worked out by multiplying the total amount of texture units of the card by the core clock speed of the chip.
+The higher this number, the better the graphics card will be at handling texture filtering (anisotropic filtering - AF).
+It is measured in millions of texels processed in a second.
+Pixel Rate: Pixel rate is the most pixels that the graphics card could possibly record to the local memory per second - measured in millions of pixels per second.
+The figure is calculated by multiplying the number of ROPs by the clock speed of the card.
+ROPs (Raster Operations Pipelines - also sometimes called Render Output Units) are responsible for drawing the pixels (image) on the screen.
+The actual pixel rate is also dependant on lots of other factors, most notably the memory bandwidth - the lower the bandwidth is, the lower the potential to reach the maximum fill rate.

 Display Prices